Cathedral of the Descent of the Holy Spirit, Lugoj

-The building was built between 1843-1854 in neoclassical style by architect L. Oettinger.
+The building was built between 1843 and 1854 in neoclassical style by architect L. Oettinger.
 The cathedral was occupied by force by members of the Romanian Orthodox Church during the Communist period from 1948 to 1990 and returned to Catholic hands on 21 January 1990 by decision of the Orthodox Metropolitan Nicolae Corneanu, the first Greek Catholic cathedral returned to its original owners in the country.